Sharpening stone: Artificial (synthetic) stones

 Artificial stones usually come in the form of a bonded abrasive composed of a ceramic such as silicon carbide (carborundum); aluminium oxide (corundum, also known as water stone or India stone); and CBN (cubic boron nitride).
-They provide more aggressive cutting action than natural stones, and are used for the middle stages of knife sharpening, while natural stones are used for the later, finer stages.
+They provide more aggressive cutting action than natural stones, and are used for the middle stages of knife sharpening.
+Traditionally, natural stones were used for the later, finer stages, but today very fine artificial stones are available.

 They are commonly available as a double-sided block with a coarse grit on one side and a fine grit on the other enabling one stone to satisfy the basic requirements of sharpening.
 Some shapes are designed for specific purposes such as sharpening scythes, drills or serrations.

 Modern synthetic stones are generally of equal quality to natural stones, and are often considered superior in sharpening performance because of consistency of particle size and control over the properties of the stones.
 For example, the proportional content of abrasive particles as opposed to base or "binder" materials can be controlled to make the stone cut faster or more slowly, as desired.

 The use of natural stone for sharpening has diminished with the widespread availability of high-quality artificial stones with consistent particle size.
 As a result, the legendary Honyama mines in Kyoto, Japan, have been closed since 1967.
 Belgium currently has only a single mine that is still quarrying Coticules and their Belgian Blue Whetstone counterparts.